Gag grouper and sex change: how spatial management and life history traits affect male abundance

 We conducted sampling primarily during gag spawning season, December to May, from 2015 to 2018 in three areas off the Florida Panhandle: (1) Madison Swanson, a marine protected area (MPA), closed all year round to bottom fishing; (2) The Edges, open half the year to fishing; and (3) an Open area (Figure 1).
-We integrated our directed sampling data with gag data from FWRI programs Fisheries Independent Monitoring and Fisheries Dependent Monitoring and also from Captain Ed Walker, a local commercial fisherman, who kept a portion of his catch for biological sampling prior to their sale.
+We integrated our directed sampling data with gag data from FWRI programs Fisheries Independent Monitoring and Fisheries Dependent Monitoring and also from collaborative fishermen who kept a portion of their catch for biological sampling prior to their sale.
 A large, integrated data set gave more power to test the following hypothesis about where and when sex change occurs and the effectiveness of spawning reserves to protect male gag.

 - Females form pre-spawning aggregations in December, January, and February and then undergo spawning migrations to deep-water spawning aggregation sites, where males remain year-round and females move only to spawn.